MichealRollins-Green/Driver-ASE/README.md

 sudo yum install curl

-#NOTE

-There is a version of the Dwnld_WGS_RNA.pm module that only uses curl and is available outside of the scripts on the github repository for this pipeline.
-If there is no way to download and/or install aria2 then put this script in the TCGA_ASE_Analysis_Pipeline/TCGA_Lib directory replacing the other file in there.

 ###You will need to install the software below as well
 ####Create a bin directory in your home directory and install the software below to it